return to homepage

 Interlocking deck tiles are a great DIY porch project; you don't need to hire a contractor to install them.

+The other great thing about this product is that you can lay it over your existing wood or concrete floor.
 You can also lay this porch flooring over roofing membranes, old ceramic tiles, weathered wood and even bare ground if prepared correctly.

-Interlocking deck tiles
+Interlocking deck tiles example

-photo courtesy of claire 98
+Photo courtesy of claire 98

-If you are thinking of installing a new porch floor really consider installing interlocking deck tiles over your existing porch floor.
+If you are thinking of installing a new porch floor, really consider installing interlocking deck tiles over your existing porch floor.
 It can be well worth the cost and they look fantastic.

 Since they are not "fastened" to the floor, you can take them with you if you move.
 That's a good investment.